 - Antivirus program - Each antivirus program has its own set of notification icons.

-- Windows update notification - Icon differs in each version of Windows.
-Notifies users there are Windows updates available for download and installation..
+- Windows update notification - These icons vary in each version of Windows.
+They notify a user that there are Windows updates available for download and installation.

 See our Windows notification area page for examples of program icons you may see in the notification area.
 Information about the Windows notification area (systray).

 Weather and AQI in the Windows notification area